autowarefoundation/autoware.core/perception/pointcloud_filter/README.md

-# autoware_pointcloud_filter
+# autoware_ground_filter

 ## Purpose

-The `autoware_pointcloud_filter` is a node that remove the ground points from the input pointcloud.
+The `autoware_ground_filter` is a node that remove the ground points from the input pointcloud.

 ## Inner-workings / Algorithms